Priyanga-babu-rajendran/SignTalk-ISL-Recognition/README.md

 ---

+## 👩‍💻 Contributors

+This project was collaboratively developed with equal contribution:

+- **Priyanga B**
+- **Keerthana S**

+Both contributors were equally involved in:
+- Model development (YOLOv5, SVM, NLP integration)
+- Dataset creation, annotation, and preprocessing
+- System design and implementation
+- Testing and evaluation
 ## 📌 Problem Statement
 Sign language is the primary mode of communication for millions of hearing-impaired individuals.
 However, real-time translation systems are limited, often requiring expensive hardware or human interpreters.